Julian/lean-across-the-board/docs/api.rst

     The ``finset`` of ``legal`` moves from a given square.

-.. theorem:: chess.move.adjacent
+.. definition:: chess.move.adjacent

     Two squares ``pos`` and ``pos'`` are adjacent (i.e. have no square between them).

-.. theorem:: chess.move.adjacent.decidable_pred
+.. definition:: chess.move.adjacent.decidable_pred

-.. theorem:: chess.move.between
+.. definition:: chess.move.between

     The finite set of (presumably squares) between two elements of ``m`` (or ``n``).

-.. theorem:: chess.move.is_legal
+.. definition:: chess.move.is_legal

     A legal chess move.

-.. theorem:: chess.move.is_legal_decidable
+.. definition:: chess.move.is_legal_decidable

-.. theorem:: chess.move.knight_move
+.. definition:: chess.move.knight_move

     A legal knight move moves 2 squares in one direction and 1 in the other.

-.. theorem:: chess.move.knight_move.decidable_pred
+.. definition:: chess.move.knight_move.decidable_pred

-.. theorem:: chess.move.legal
+.. constant:: chess.move.legal

     A legal move is a ``move`` along with a proof that the move satisfies the rules of chess.

-.. theorem:: fintype
+.. definition:: fintype

-.. theorem:: chess.move.one_gap
+.. definition:: chess.move.one_gap

     Two squares ``pos`` and ``pos'`` have exactly one square between them.

-.. theorem:: chess.move.one_gap.decidable_pred
+.. definition:: chess.move.one_gap.decidable_pred

-.. theorem:: chess.move.sequence.legal
+.. constant:: chess.move.sequence.legal